Sadiamitu/SoilSpectroscopy-Module/index.md

 ### **2.2 Tabular Operations**

-Identify spectral columns by their numeric names:
+Identify spectral columns by their numeric names.

 ```python
 def is_wl(c):